Phi Alpha Theta

 For more information about Phi Alpha Theta National History Honor Society, please visit their website.

-Please submit your Phi Alpha Theta Membership Application to the History Department.
+Please submit your Phi Alpha Theta Membership Application to the History Department and submit your payment HERE.

 Our Chapter

-The Alpha Nu Gamma chapter at Cal Poly is now beginning its fourth year and we are excited to be planning a number of events for students interested in history.
+The Alpha Nu Gamma Chapter at Cal Poly has been active for many years, and we are excited to create opportunities for students interested in history to connect and form a community!

 Membership